sourcegraph/handbook/content/engineering/code-intelligence/index.md

   1. Integrate with monorepos build systems: Bazel and stretch goal is one of: Buck, Pants, OAO
 - Successful Outcome: Users are able to process monorepos with the same TTI as any other type of repository.
 Our tools provide configuration options that accomodate for complex use cases (cross repository and sub-project code intel).

-**Provide clarity on capabilities of code intel tools at each release state**
+### Provide clarity on capabilities of code intel tools at each release state

 - Planned work:
   1. Define release states and their respective criteria.
   1. Assess each code intel tool against criteria and determine release state.
   1. Communicate changes by updating documentation on lsif.dev and /sourcegraph/lsif-* repos.
 - Success Outcome: We are able to consistently apply release states to our tools as they move through development lifecycle.
 We have provided clear communication to users, internal teams and stakeholders on capabilities of each tool.

-This list will be updated regularly with links to the technical implementation details in RFCs and/or Github issues.

 ## Contact